-To few people’s surprise, it’s emerged that Game of Thrones could be getting ANOTHER spin-off, with original novel series author George RR Martin and Colony screenwriter Ryan Condal reportedly teaming up for a prequel set during the early days of dragon-riding House Targaryen.
+Game of Thrones has finally confirmed its first spin-off, with original novel series author George RR Martin, Colony screenwriter Ryan Condal and Thrones director Miguel Sapochnik teaming up for a prequel set during the early days of dragon-riding House Targaryen.

-According to Deadline, the series is set 300 years before Game of Thrones (so not quite as far back as that OTHER prequel, starring Naomi Watts and John Simm) and may be adapted from Martin’s 2018 fictional history treatise Fire & Blood – and these details give us a pretty good idea of what we might expect from this nascent series.
+Apparently House of the Dragon is set 300 years before Game of Thrones (so not quite as far back as that OTHER prequel, starring Naomi Watts and John Simm, that was cancelled) and may be adapted from Martin’s 2018 fictional history treatise Fire & Blood – and these details give us a pretty good idea of what we might expect from this nascent series.

 You see, it’s a matter of canon that 300 years before Game of Thrones began – well, 293 years to be precise – Westeros was pretty busy being invaded by Aegon the Conqueror, who rode in on dragonback with his two sister-wives (Visenya and Rhaenys) and a small army to claim dominion over the then-separate Seven Kingdoms.